 And then there’s the IO.
 Microsoft finally added a USB-C port to the existing single USB-A slot, with support for transfer and video.
-It’s not Thunderbolt 3 compatible and you can’t use it for charging, which is something all the other options discussed here support.
+It’s not Thunderbolt 3 compatible, which is something all the other options discussed here support, but you can use it for charging.
 In fact, they also get a more diverse set of ports, aside from the MacBook Pro, which relies solely on Thunderbolt 3 (4x ports, though).

 The typing experience is subjective and each of us prefers different layouts, types of feedback and keyboard styles.